-Azusa Pacific University's 2042 Single-Subject Teaching Credential Program prepares teachers for positions at the middle and high school levels (6-12), and pre-K-12 specialists in art, music, and physical education.
+Azusa Pacific University's 2042 Single-Subject Teaching Credential Program prepares teachers for positions at the middle and high school levels (7-12), and pre-K-12 specialists in art, music, and physical education.
 The program, approved by the CTC and NCATE, is comprised of specific pre-professional and professional course requirements, accompanied by practical classroom application in middle schools and high schools.
-All coursework and instruction are delivered from a distinctly Christian perspective, instilling in each candidate a strong foundation of ethics, compassion, and teaching competency.
-Individualized attention is emphasized throughout the program giving candidates the invaluable advantage of a personalized education.

-This program track, tailored to the working professional with subject-matter competence, offers classes at the Azusa campus and selected regional centers throughout Southern California.
+This track is tailored to the working professional with subject-matter competence, offers classes at the Azusa campus and selected regional centers throughout Southern California.
 Upon completion, the graduate will have earned both a 2042 Preliminary Single-Subject Teaching Credential and a Master of Arts in Education: Teaching.
 The master's degree is earned after the candidate has completed all requirements for the Preliminary Credential and program coursework.
 This is a 2042 Preliminary Credential with EL authorization.

 Designed for candidates already teaching in the field, the program combines the curricula of the credential and master's programs to deliver a unique educational package.
-More than 150 California districts cooperate in the program, meeting the needs of public school teachers on intern credentials, as well as those teaching in private schools.
+More than 170 California districts cooperate in the program, meeting the needs of public school teachers on intern credentials, as well as those teaching in private schools.

 All single-subject teachers receive certification to teach in a specific content area through their subject-matter competence, which is achieved either through their subject-matter program or passage of CSET tests.
 In addition, to further prepare themselves as highly marketable educators, single-subject candidates are encouraged to obtain a supplementary authorization along with their credential.
 This optional addition to the credential program authorizes educators, through additional coursework in another NCLB-approved specific content area, to teach additional subjects if called upon to do so.
-For requirements and criteria regarding supplemental authorizations, please contact one of the credential analysts.
+For requirements and criteria regarding supplemental authorizations, please contact the credential analysts' office.